2013 Acura ILX Interior

 - "All the interior bits and pieces are well integrated into an overall look, and are all crafted from upscale materials.
 The upper dash pad is soft to the touch and offers a pleasant contrast to the metallic look of the lower dash and center stack." -- Autoblog

 ILX models don’t have as much cargo space as competitors, but reviewers say it is still enough for weekend travel.
 The base model’s trunk has 12.4 cubic feet of room, while that decreases to 12.3 cubic feet with the premium and technology package.
-The base and premium hybrid models have 10 cubic feet of space.
-With the technology package, the hybrid has 9.8 cubic feet.

 - "… the Acura's cargo area isn't as big those in competitors such as the Buick Verano, which measures 14 cubic feet for the base model.
 The ILX still had plenty of room for weekend errands." -- AutoWeek